SVDotsenko/portfolio-project-5/README.md

   - The administrator can not access this page.
 If the administrator will try to access this page, he/she will be redirected to the Home page.
   - On this form the Donor can change the cause of donation, the amount of donation, first name, second name, email.
-  - The block with personal information is hiding automatically with a short delay if the user has alredy done a donation earlier and the fields with personal information was fulfilled after hiding the information toast.
+  - The block with personal information is hiding automatically with a short delay if the user has already done a donation earlier and the fields with personal information was fulfilled after hiding the information toast.
     These events are connected with each other.
   - There is also option to subscribe to the newsletter.